 - If you study hard, you’ll do better on you’re exam.

-This is not something that you can do last minute so start early and spend at least a few minutes every day studying and answering online quizzes so you can get a better handle on homophones.
+This is not something that you can do last minute so start early and spend at least a few minutes every day studying and answering online quizzes so you can get a better handle on them.
 When every mark counts, it is worth it.

 Check out how your ACT or SAT score affects your acceptance odds with College Raptor!